Frequently Asked Questions - Survey Vendors

 - Updating current DUAs before the start of the next survey administration cycle

 - Extending current DUAs before their expiration date if necessary.
 If a DUA for an organization expires, it is important to note that ALL open DUAs for that organization will be frozen.
 This means that no new DUAs or actions on existing DUAs (e.g., adding data, changing contacts, or extending) can proceed for any DUA held by that organization until the expired DUA is either extended or closed.

 For more information, please visit the CMS DUA Web Site: https://www.cms.gov/Research-Statistics-Data-and-Systems/Computer-Data-and-Systems/Privacy/index.html

 What languages are available for MA & PDP CAHPS Survey administration?

-The MA & PDP CAHPS Survey is available in English, Spanish, Chinese, and Vietnamese.
+The MA & PDP CAHPS Survey is available in English, Spanish, Chinese, Vietnamese and Korean.
 All contracts are required to administer the survey in English and Spanish, and contracts have the option to administer the survey in Chinese, Vietnamese and/or Korean depending on the needs of their enrollees.
 The Chinese translation of the survey is appropriate for Cantonese and Mandarin speakers.

 Who will draw the sample?